Treefrog/Handbook/Manual/breaks.md

 External meetings, such as, client or networking meetings, where a meal is provided as part of the meeting, are considered to be the standard meal break.

 If you qualify as an [information-technology-professional](manual/information-technology-professional.md) or [manager](manual/manager.md), you may choose to work through this lunch while at your desk and continue your work.
-By not taking an official break, you may reduce the [hours](manual/hours) you are physiaclly at Treefrog.
+By not taking an official break, you may reduce the [hours](manual/hours) you are physically at Treefrog.
 It is our recommendation that you take a break, regardless of how short it is, and stretch your legs.
 The option exists for your convenience and overall efficiency.

 Meeting during lunch <i>can</i> count as "working time".
 Providing the material covered during the meeting is exclusively work related.
 This is a great way to work on a collaborative team project, if you have one, without losing efficiency.